appfoundry/react-adal-authentication-session-sample/README.md

 ## First steps

-1. Initialize a React app, we used [Create React App](https://facebook.github.io/create-react-app/docs/getting-started) in this sample to reduce setup and in this case to be able to test implementations faster.
+1. Initialize a React app, we used [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started) in this sample to reduce setup and in this case to be able to test implementations faster.
 2. Add the following plugins:
   * [adal-angular](https://github.com/AzureAD/azure-activedirectory-library-for-js) (at the time of writing this tutorial the version was v1.0.17)
   * [axios](https://github.com/axios/axios) (at the time of writing this tutorial the version was v0.18.0)
-  * Optional: [apisauce](https://github.com/infinitered/apisauce) (at the time of writing this tutorial the version was v0.16.0) (also contains the *axios* package so there’s no need to install *axios* separately if you install and use *apisauce*)
+  * Optional: [apisauce](https://github.com/infinitered/apisauce) (at the time of writing this tutorial the version was v1.0.0) (also contains the *axios* package so there’s no need to install *axios* separately if you install and use *Apisauce*)
 3. Set up an AD in Azure with a **user or two to test with**
 4. Set up the necessary application project(s) in Azure, of which we will use the **tenant ID**, the **application ID** of the **client web app**, and the **application ID** of the **API app**.
 5. Set up a **config file** in your React application where we can place our Azure IDs and other configuration parameters.